configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 ### Comparison value

 A string, a list of strings, a number, a semantic version, a list of semantic versions or a date value.
 Will be compared to the selected _Comparison attribute_ using the _Comparator_.
-The length of the comparison value is limited.
-And it depends on your subscription plan.
+The length of the comparison value is limited, and it depends on your subscription plan.
+See the [plan limits page](subscription-plan-limits/) for more details.

 ### Comparator